-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2020
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021

-(g) Fee and commission income and expense
+(f) Fees and commission

-Fee and commission income and expense that are integral to the effective interest rate on a financial asset or financial liability are included in the effective interest rate (see Note 3(f)).
+Fee and commission income and expense that are integral to the effective interest rate on a financial asset or financial liability are included in the effective interest rate (see Note 3(e)).

-Fee and commission income, including investment management fees, pension asset management fees, fiduciary assets fees and financial markets management and transfer operations, is recognised as the related services are provided.
+Fee and commission income, including investment management fees, pension asset management fees, fiduciary assets fees and financial markets management and transfer operations, is recognised as the related services are performed.

-Fee and commission expenses include fees related to asset management, brokerage and custody services, which are expensed as the related services are received.
+Other fee and commission expenses mainly include fees related to asset management, brokerage and custody fees, which are expensed as the related services are received.